davidbarratt/drupal-subtree-splits/outline.md

 [npm](https://www.npmjs.com/)
 [bower](http://bower.io/)
 [bundler](http://bundler.io/)

+Drupal actually has had a dependency management tool for a long time.
+It's one of Drupal's best features.
+Module developers have the ability to declare dependencies on other modules.
+This single feature, I believe, is responsible for the huge number of "API" modules (Chaos Tools, Entity API, Libraries, etc.).
+There is no other major CMS (that I am aware of) that has this feature.

+What if we want to go beyond modules and declare dependencies for almost anything?

 #### [Composer](https://getcomposer.org)
 Composer is a tool for dependency management in PHP.
 It allows you to declare the dependent libraries your project needs and it will install them